Cohomological obstructions to equivariant unirationality: Introduction

 Similar homomorphisms exist in the framework of birational geometry over nonclosed fields $k$, for Galois cohomology.
 However, their role in that context is limited: the images are trivial in presence of $k$-points, which is a (stable) birational invariant and an obvious necessary condition for $k$-unirationality.
 In the equivariant context, the invariants are quite subtle and informative -- this highlights a stark difference between birational geometry over $k$ and over the stack $BG$.

-In this paper, we classify generically free regular actions of finite groups $G$ on smooth projective $X$ such that \begin{itemize} \item $X^A\neq \emptyset$, for all abelian $A\subseteq G$, and \item $\mathrm{Am}^3(X,H)\neq 0$, for some $H\subseteq G$, \end{itemize} when $X$ is a del Pezzo surface (see Theorem~\ref{theo:dp}) or a Kummer quartic double solid, i.e., a double cover of $\bP^3$, ramified in a Kummer surface arising from the Jacobian of a genus 2 curve with maximal automorphisms (see Theorem~\ref{thm:kummer}).
-In all cases, we find that the obstruction arises from

-the quaternion group of order 8.
+The main result of this paper is a classification of generically free regular actions of finite groups $G$ on smooth projective $X$ such that \begin{itemize} \item $X^A\neq \emptyset$, for all abelian $A\subseteq G$, and \item $\mathrm{Am}^3(X,H)\neq 0$, for some $H\subseteq G$, \end{itemize} when $X$ is a del Pezzo surface (see Theorem~\ref{theo:dp}) or a Kummer quartic double solid, i.e., a double cover of $\bP^3$, ramified in a Kummer surface arising from the Jacobian of a genus 2 curve with maximal automorphisms (see Theorem~\ref{thm:kummer}).
+More precisely, in Theorem~\ref{theo:dp}, we find all pairs $(X,G)$ where $X$ is a del Pezzo surface and $G\subset\Aut(X)$ a finite group containing a subgroup $H$ with nontrivial $\Am^3(X,H)$.
+For some of these groups acting on del Pezzo surfaces of degree 2 one has $X^A\neq \emptyset$, for all abelian subgroups $A\subset G$.
+This shows that the analog of \cite[Theorem 1.4]{Duncan} fails for del Pezzo surfaces of degree 2.
+In all cases, we find a $\mathrm{Q}_8$, the quaternion group of order 8, that leads to the nontriviality of the obstruction.
 As a corollary, such varieties are not $G$-unirational, nor projectively $G$-unirational.

 \